jeffThompson/ProcessingTeachingSketches/README.md

 Implementation of Java classes for date, etc; fancier iteration examples; window extensions

 ####Utilities
-Formatting numbers and strings; conversion; run Unix commands
+Formatting numbers and strings; file manipulation; run Unix commands

 ####3d
 Finding the direction of a triangle's 'normal' (more to come)